DaBihy/ConvEntion/README.md

 - `training.py`: Main entry point for training the model.
 - `trainer/trainer.py`: The trainer class responsible for the training loop and validation.
 - `model/conv_bert.py`: ConvEntion model implementation.
-- `dataset/finetune_dataset_ztf.py`: Dataset class implementation for loading and preprocessing the ZTF data.
+- `dataset/train_dataset_ztf.py`: Dataset class implementation for loading and preprocessing the ZTF data.

 ## Model Training

-The training process involves initializing the ConvEntion model, creating data loaders for the training and validation sets, and iteratively fine-tuning the model on the SDSS and ZTF datasets.
+The training process involves initializing the ConvEntion model, creating data loaders for the training and validation sets, and iteratively training the model on the SDSS and ZTF datasets.
 The `KFold` cross-validation is used to ensure the model's generalizability.

 ## Contributing